top of page

 Lifetime mileage distribution for commercial vehicles

 This is not to say that a van will not outlive those statistics.
-Indeed, in our study, we found that many individuals had purchased vans with mileage way above those aforementioned.
+Indeed, in our study, we found that many individuals had purchased vans with mileages way above those mentioned.

 Mileage on purchase; Roaming Home Study